Jigarthanda (2016 film)

 Jigarthanda is a 2016 Indian Kannada-language action comedy film directed by Shiva Ganesh, written by Karthik Subbaraj and produced by Kichcha Creations and SRV Productions.
 It is a remake of Subbaraj's 2014 Tamil film of same name which itself was inspired by the 2006 South Korean movie A Dirty Carnival.
 It stars Rahul Salanke and Samyukta Hornad along with P. Ravi Shankar, Chikkanna, Dharma, K. Manju, Guruprasad, Sadhu Kokila and Veena Sundar in supporting roles.
-Arjun Janya composed film's score and soundtrack.
+Arjun Janya composed the film's score and soundtrack.
 It was released on 24 June 2016.